The Boy and the Beast: Plot

 On the day of the succession duel, Kumatetsu loses confidence without Kyūta's encouragement and is nearly subdued by Iōzen.
 However, Kyūta has been secretly watching and reveals himself, helping Kumatetsu defeat Iōzen.
 When Kumatetsu is declared the winner and the new lord, Iōzen's elder son Ichirōhiko is revealed to be a human who had been found on the streets of Tokyo as an infant and adopted by Iōzen.
 Having developed a vacuum in his heart like Kyūta, unwilling to believe that he is a human and not a beast, Ichirōhiko manifests telekinetic powers and seriously injures Kumatetsu with Iōzen's sword.
 Kyūta is nearly overtaken by his own emptiness and tries to kill Ichirōhiko, but regains his senses with Kaede's bracelet as Ichirōhiko is consumed by darkness and disappears.

 Kyūta decides to leave for the human world to fight Ichirōhiko.
 When Kaede refuses to leave him, they are attacked by Ichirōhiko, who takes the form of a destructive whale.
 Unable to hold his own against Ichirōhiko, the young man decides to use the vacuum within himself to absorb his opponent's negative energy and then kill himself, saving everyone else.
 However, Kumatetsu uses his new privilege as the lord and reincarnates as a deity, taking the form of a sword "to be handled with the heart" in reference to their first training session together.
 He merges with his pupil's form, filling his empty void within him.
-Together, the two manage to defeat Ichirōhiko without killing him.
+Together, the two defeat Ichirōhiko without killing him.
 Ichirōhiko wakes up surrounded by his adoptive family.
-Meanwhile; back in Shibuya, Ren is talking to Kumatetsu (who now resides inside him) and the two have a heartfelt moment together, with Kumatetsu promising to always be there for Ren and threatening to beat him up from the inside if he wavers again.
+Back in Shibuya, Ren talks to Kumatetsu (who now resides inside him) and the two have a heartfelt moment together, with Kumatetsu promising to always be there for Ren and threatening to beat him up from the inside if he wavers again.

-In the aftermath, Ren celebrates his victory with Kaede in the Beast Kingdom and returns to the human world.
-After reconciling with his father and himself, Ren decides to live once again in the human world with Kumatetsu forever residing in his heart.
+In the aftermath, Ren celebrates his victory with Kaede in the Beast Kingdom.
+After reconciling with his father and himself, Ren decides to permanently live in the human world with Kumatetsu forever residing in his heart.

 Voice cast

 Release

-The film was released on July 11, 2015 in Japan.
+The film was released on July 11, 2015, in Japan.
 The film received its International Premiere at the Toronto International Film Festival and its UK Premiere at the BFI London Film Festival on October 16, 2015.

 In December 2014, Gaumont secured international sales outside Asia and theatrical distribution rights in France.
 The film was released in France on January 13, 2016.
 Funimation licensed the film for the United States release; it opened in select theaters there on March 4, 2016.
 It has been licensed by StudioCanal for the UK and Ireland release, Madman Entertainment for the Australian release, and Mongrel Media for the Canadian release.